 The Romans handily used the river as a natural frontier and built an entire string of forts in the style of the “limes” along the Rhine River, the Arabic Limes.
 They needed them as a protection against possible invasions, mainly by the Sassanids from Persia.
 Looking at the map, we find a succession of towns and strongholds that were erected on this western side of the Euphrates River.
-Starting upstream, I read names like Zeugma (old Seleucia on the Euphrates in modern Turkey), Hierapolis, Barablissos (on Lake Assad), Sura (where the Euphrates turns east), Rasaffa, Halabiye, Dura Europos, all the way down to Babylon in today’s Iraq.
+Starting upstream, I read names like Zeugma, Hierapolis, Barablissos (on Lake Assad), Sura (where the Euphrates turns east), Rasaffa, Halabiye, Dura Europos, all the way down to Babylon in today’s Iraq.
 I think it is worthwhile to take a closer look at these names to see what they are standing for and what heritage they have left for us.

-Although there may have been some kind of a fort at this location, it is generally agreed that Zeugma was founded by Seleucos I Nicator one of Alexander’s generals, in 300 BC under the name of Seleucia on the Tigris.
-It was a strategic location on the trade route to the east connecting Antioch with China.
+Although there may have been some kind of a fort at this location, it is generally agreed that Zeugma was founded by Seleucos I Nicator one of Alexander’s generals, in 300 BC under the name of Seleucia-on-the-Tigris.
+It was a strategic location on the trade route to the east connecting Antioch-on-the-Orontes with China.
 In 64 BC this prosperous city was conquered by the Romans who named it Zeugma, meaning as much as “bridge of boats”, probably because of the pontoon bridge that ran across the Euphrates River, which constituted at that time the border with the Persian Empire.

 The excavation work done in extremis at Zeugma has brought many gorgeous mosaics to light which have been transferred to the nearby museum in Gaziantep.
 A few remains of plastered and painted walls have also been saved, together with some columns, statues, and all kinds of smaller household objects, coins, etc.